Anthidium oblongatum: Habitat

-Warm and dry locations such as flowering grasslands, hedges, dry stone walls, ruderal sites, weathering heaps, road embankments, railway embankments, flood dams, also in the settlement area (flowering fallow areas, rock gardens).
+A. oblongatum prefers warm and dry locations such as flowering grasslands, hedges, and dry stone walls.
+It can also be found in ruderal sites such as weathering heaps, road embankments, railway embankments, flood dams, also in the settlement area (flowering fallow areas, rock gardens).
 The nesting sites are often spatially separated from the pollen sources and nesting props.
 From the lowlands to the montane elevation.

 Ecology

 The flight period is in one generation from mid-June to early August.

 A. oblongatum uses cavities to create the nest.
 Wherever 5–6 mm wide, horizontal crevices are available (dry stone walls, slatey, weathered rocks), these are preferred to be populated.
 But other cavities also serve as nesting places, for example passage-like cavities in the house, which are also used by Anthidium manicatum.
 The brood cells are made from vegetable wool.
 The species populates gardens, especially those that also have suitable food plants and sources of building material.
 A. oblongatum dabs the outside of the nest with rust-colored glandular secretions.
 A. oblongatum is found almost exclusively on Fabaceae, especially on Lotus spec. or Onobrychis spec., on Crassulaceae, especially Sempervivum spec. and Sedum spec. or on Resedaceae collecting pollen.
 Lotus corniculatus, Onobrychis viciifolia and Sedum reflexum are preferred.

 Parasites: In France, Stelis punctulatissima was raised from a nest of A. oblongatum.
 Another breeding parasite, according to observations from Germany and Switzerland, is very likely to be Chrysis marginata.